 A second-degree burn affects the epidermis and the dermis, which are the upper and lower layers of the skin.
 Deep second-degree burns go through the lower level of the dermis.

 Third-degree burns go through the dermis and affect deeper tissues and result in white, black, or charred skin that may be numb.

 What is the Importance of Doctors in Treating Burns?

 A severe burn can be anything from a minor inconvenience to a life-altering or even fatal injury, depending on the severity.
 Therefore, injured victims should avoid ignoring what the doctors tell them to do.
 If the doctor says to apply a bandage on it, they should keep a bandage on it.
 Listening to the doctor’s orders is one of the most important things to do following a Glastonbury burn injury.

-Contact a Glastonbury Lawyer Following a Burn Injury
+Contact a Glastonbury Attorney Following a Burn Injury

 A burn injury may require skin grafts and surgeries.
 A burn injury may also lead to permanent scarring.
 After an injured person has gotten treatment, they should reach out to an attorney.
-They should communicate with their lawyer and document their recovery.
+They should communicate with their legal team and document their recovery.

-After being hired, the attorney could review the situation and start building a claim.
-An accomplished lawyer will then start fighting for the compensation that the injured victim deserves.
+After being hired, the attorney could review the situation and start building a claim to fight for the compensation that the injured victim deserves.
 Call today if you have any questions about what to do following a Glastonbury burn injury and how a lawyer could help.